 That same year, Baden Powell, now a Lieutenant General and peer of the realm, retired from the Army and began to concentrate his time and efforts on the Boy Scout movement full time.

 In May 1910, the well-known and politically connected publisher, William Randolph Hearst, formed the more militaristic American Boy Scouts (ABS).
 He incorporated the organization in June in the State of New York.
-Thus ABS became a serious rival to the BSA and they began to compete for membership and support national wide.
+Thus ABS became a serious rival to the BSA, and they began to compete for membership and support nationwide.
 Wherever Hearst had a newspaper, including Chicago (The Examiner & American), there was an ABS office.
 Before the year was out, Hearst had resigned from the presidency of ABS in a dispute over financing and the use of his name.
 ABS continued under various names until around 1920.

 Early History of the North Shore Area Council (1926–1968)

 The story goes that in the spring of 1910, two Wilmette dads of 12-year-old boys, Mr. Arthur L. Rice and Mr. Alonzo J. Coburn, were looking for a program to engage their sons in stimulating and healthy activities.
 (Little League Baseball would not start for another ten years, and Pop Warner football for another nineteen years.
 Many local religious and military-oriented programs were developing, and of course, the YMCA appealed to young men and older boys.)

 The two fathers researched the options and decided that the Boy Scout idea offered the best alternative.
 So they organized a troop with themselves as Scoutmaster and Assistant Scoutmaster, respectively.
 As was typical of the time, the first Troop organized in a community became "Troop One."
 There was some feeling among the clergy that youth membership should be limited to the boys attending the Sunday School of the Congregational church where meetings were to take place.
 The laypeople felt membership should be open to any boy interested.
 The lay leadership prevailed.